 The Themes sidebar appears on the right side of your blank presentation.
 Use the scroll bar to move through the various themes available.

-You can find dozens of beautiful new Google Slides themes at GraphicRiver, which are made by professional designers.
+You can find dozens of beautiful new Google Slides themes at Envato Elements, which are made by professional designers.

 Google supports uploads up to 50MB in .ppt, .pptx, .pptm, .ppsx, .pot, .potx, .odp, and Google Slides formats.